 A gallery wall gives you a chance to make a statement about who you are and what you like.
 Your gallery is a wonderful way to document and tell a story of your travels and experiences, show photos of family members through the years, display art you’ve collected, display hand-drawn (framed) illustrations, incorporate metal or wooden objects you’ve collected, and much more.

-Introduce several different materials and textures.
+Don’t be afraid to try several different frames and wall hangings – the varying textures and colors will give your gallery photo wall a more aesthetic look.
 Break up framed art with wooden art, metal signs and even natural elements such as feathers, branches, found objects, etc. Have fun using your imagination.

 Mix paintings and photographs, black and white with color, and high and low pieces.
 Gallery walls can consist of your favorite pieces of art, paintings, family photographs, trinkets from trips, metal or wooden objects, and much more.
 If you’re looking for items to fill your gallery, go to flea markets, garage sales, thrift stores, Etsy, consignment shops, your grandmother’s house, antique stores, and other places of interest.
 Enjoy the hunt.